fabiandev/ts-runtime/README.md

 ### Source File

-On top of every source file, the library is imported to enable type checks at runtime.
+On top of every source file, the runtime type checking library is imported.

 ```ts
 import t from 'ts-runtime/lib';